pvvx/ATC_MiThermometer/README.md

  * Use [TelinkOTA](https://pvvx.github.io/ATC_MiThermometer/TelinkOTA.html) to flash old or alternative versions ([ATC1441](https://atc1441.github.io/TelinkFlasher.html)).
 This is a program for OTA projects with Telink SDK, no third-party (mijia) protections.

- * Addition for CGG1-M: Press and hold the button on the back of CGG1-M for 2 seconds until the Bluetooth icon starts blinking on the e-ink display, and then click the 'Connect' and 'Do Activation' buttons on the TeLinkMiFlasher.
+ * Addition for CGG1-M: Press and hold the button on the back of CGG1-M for 2 seconds until the Bluetooth icon starts blinking on the e-ink display, and then click the 'Connect' and 'Do Activation' buttons on the [TelinkMiFlasherl](https://pvvx.github.io/ATC_MiThermometer/TelinkMiFlasher.html).

+ * Addition for MJWSD05MMC: Press and hold both buttons for a few seconds until the screen blink (device resets).
+Next, briefly press the top side button, then briefly press the bottom button.
+The Bluetooth icon will start flashing.
+Next "Connect" and "Perform activation" in [TelinkMiFlasherl](https://pvvx.github.io/ATC_MiThermometer/TelinkMiFlasher.html).

 ### Configuration
 After you have flashed the firmware, the device has changed it's bluetooth name to something like `ATC_F02AED`.
 Using the [`TelinkMiFlasher.html`](https://pvvx.github.io/ATC_MiThermometer/TelinkMiFlasher.html) you have various configuration options.